I know you’ve thought about it.

 There I said it.
 You have to love what you sell.
 I mean, really, truly love it.
 If you don’t, people will question your motives right from the get go.
 Trust me, people can see right through you if you don’t believe that your product is the best out there.
 You’ll have to be ready to convince other people that your product or service is the best and they will need to have it.
 If you’re not able to love what you sell wholeheartedly then you shouldn’t be selling it.
 Period.
 End of story.
 If you have any hesitations on this aspect, hold the train.
 You’ll regret it later if you jump in now.

-2. You’re going to annoy your friends.
+2. You might annoy your friends.

 The MLM that I was a part of told me that one of the first things I should do to be successful was to make a list of 100 friends and hit them up first.
 Don’t worry, they said, they won’t be annoyed because you’re their friend.
 I hated this part.
 I felt so scuzzy doing this and I’m sure I annoyed more than one person along the way.
 If I did this to you, please forgive me.
 The other thing they told me was to go for 100 no’s because the more no’s I got, the more yes’s I would get and that would turn into sales.
 Ugh.
 Awful.
 Again, I’m sorry.
 It’s true what they say, when you know better you do better.
 So here I am knowing better and trying to do better.
+If you keep hitting up your same group of friends, I’m sure they’ll pretty annoyed.
+Eventually, if you’re looking to build a legitimate business, you’ll have to spread your wings and fly on your own.

 Be a product of the product they said and people will see how great the products work and they’ll come to you wanting to try too.
 Truth be told, I bought into this for a while.
 And, when I say I bought into this I mean this quite literally.
 At one point I was spending close to $300 per month on being a ‘product of the product’.